 How Can I Tell if My Dog Has a Slipped Disc?

 As veterinary neurologists, one of the cases we most frequently see is a dog with slipped disc symptoms.
 Fortunately, depending on the severity and elected treatment option, prognosis for recovery can be as high as 95% when treated early.
-However, without timely treatment, your dog’s slipped disc can quickly progress and cause irreversible spinal cord damage.
+However, without timely treatment, a dog slipped disc can quickly progress and cause irreversible spinal cord damage.
 Therefore, it might be a good idea for pet parents to be able to recognize the typical symptoms of slipped discs in dogs.

 Dog Slipped Disc